prakhar-p2j/Portfolio/content/projects/Netflix Analysis.md

 showInProjects: True
 ---

-Data Visualization of Detailes of Movies and TV Shows on Netflix app.
+Data Visualization of Number of Movies and Tv Shows by geographical region, release year and genres.